Position: Director and Curator of History

 Phone: (989) 774–7165

-"The Buffalo Hurricane of 1921 as a Demonstration of the Combined Economic Power of American Commercial Carriers on the Great Lakes,"
+"Only the Shipyards will Gain: The Buffalo Hurricane of 1921 as a Demonstration of the "Combined Economic Power of American Commercial Carriers on the Great Lakes,"

 "The Advocate's Devil: The Maritime Public Historian as Expert Witness,"

 "A Unique and Significant Heritage: A Phase I Cultural Resources Historical Survey of Wawatam Township, Emmet County, Michigan" Submitted to the Emmet County Commissioners, September 10, 2013.

 "Strands that Stand: Using Wire Rope to Date Archaeological Sites."